chamberton/String-CamelCasing/README.md

-This is a swift repository provide various string extensions.
+This is a swift repository that provides various string extensions.

 ## Camel Casing
 ```swift